White-throated jungle flycatcher: Description and taxonomy

-EBird describes the bird as "A fairly small bird.
-Rufous-brown on the wings, back, and tail, with a gray head, heavily-streaked pale underparts, and a black face and moustache stripe.
-Often found in mixed-species flocks.
-Somewhat similar to Stripe-headed rhabdornis and Grand rhabdornis, but smaller, with a white eye-ring rather than a black band through the eye.
-Voice includes a loud rattling trill and various quiet chips and squeals."

 This species was previously placed in the genus Rhinomyias but was moved to Vauriella along with the White-browed jungle flycatcher of Luzon, the Slaty-backed jungle flycatcher of Mindanao and the Eyebrowed jungle flycatcher of Borneo after a detailed molecular phylogenetic study published in 2010 found that Rhinomyias was polyphyletic.

 Ecology and behavior

 Not much information of its diet in the wild but includes small invertebrates.
 Forages silently close to the forest floor, typically along forest edge.

 Breeding season is not fully known but nest seen in March and a fledgling has been seen in April.
 Nest is cup shaped and made of moss, fibers and roots.
 Nests in tree cavities and even on the sides of limestone streams.

 Habitat and conservation status

 It is found in tropical moist lowland forests and the lower reaches of tropical moist montane forests typically below 1,000 meters above sea level, but has been recorded at up to 1,350 meters.
 It prefers primary forest but it has also been recorded in secondary forest and forest edge.
 It forages in the understorey and lower canopy usually below 10 meters above the ground.

 The IUCN Red List assessed this bird as a Vulnerable species with population estimated as 2,000 to 8,000 mature individuals.
 It is mainly threatened by habitat loss.
 Negros is one of the most deforested islands in the country, owing to illegal logging and conversion of forests into sugarcane plantations.
 An estimated 4% of Negros and 8% of Panay remained forested in 1988, most of it above 1,000 m.